-If the audit and assessment work indicates gaps in provision consideration should be given to the development of new small community based halls to provide local community active recreation opportunities.
-These should form community hubs.
+1.127 If the audit and assessment work indicates gaps in provision consideration should be given to the development of new small community based halls to provide local community active recreation opportunities.
+These should form community hubs and can potentially link with playing pitch provision.